-With 17 years of diverse experience in intercollegiate athletics as a student-athlete, graduate assistant, coach, and administrator, Jeff Mitchell is in his ninth year at Santa Clara.
-Mitchell currently serves as the University’s interim Director of Athletics.
-He was named Senior Associate Athletic Director in December of 2014.
+With 18 years of diverse experience in intercollegiate athletics as a student-athlete, graduate assistant, coach, and administrator, Jeff Mitchell is in his tenth year at Santa Clara.
+Mitchell currently serves as the University’s Senior Associate Athletic Director.
+He was named Senior Associate Athletic Director in December of 2014 and then served as the interim Executive Director of Athletics from April to August of 2015.
 During his time at Santa Clara, Mitchell has served as the sport supervisor for the Broncos’ men’s basketball, baseball, women’s volleyball and men’s tennis programs, and he has overseen both the University’s athletics business and legal affairs offices including NCAA compliance and institutional control matters.

 Mitchell has also supervised the athletic department’s academic support and student services staff, and he currently serves as a voting member of the Academics, Legislation, and Compliance Cabinet of the West Coast Conference.
 During the 2010-2011 academic year, Mitchell helped guide the University through a successful NCAA re-certification process.
 In his role as a sport supervisor, Mitchell is the primary administrator for the men’s basketball, baseball, and women’s volleyball programs.
 The Broncos men’s basketball team captured the 2013 College Basketball Invitational postseason title and the 2011 CollegeInsider.com Postseason Tournament.
 The women’s volleyball team advanced to the NCAA tournament for the 12th time in the last 16 years in 2014, while the Santa Clara baseball program made a post season appearance in 2014 for the first time since 1997.
 For his efforts within the baseball community, Mitchell was named to the NCAA Division I Baseball Regional Advisory Committee for the West Region and began his three year term in 2015.